Esri/angular-cli-esri-map/README.md

 ## Dependencies

-**Note: This repo is designed to work with Angular 6+ and is only tested to work with the most current version of the following dependencies.**
+**Note: This repo is only tested to work with the most current version of the following dependencies.**

 - [Angular CLI](https://github.com/angular/angular-cli)
 - [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/)